'Music has a power of forming the character and should therefore be introduced into the education of the young.' (Aristotle)

 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 The National Curriculum programmes of study set out the minimum requirements for music as a starting point for schools developing innovative provision to meet the needs of their pupils.

-In Mellor St Mary CE Primary School, we use the progressive and sequential Kapow music planning scheme, which has the potential to make a significant contribution to children’s development: increasing confidence and self-esteem, developing leadership, team working, concentration and problem-solving skills, and developing identity and improving social cohesion within the school and wider community.
+In Mellor St Mary CE Primary School, we use the progressive and sequential Kapow music planning scheme, which has the potential to make a significant contribution to children’s development: increasing confidence and self-esteem, developing leadership, team working, concentration, creativity, developing identity and improving social cohesion within the school and wider community.

 The Kapow music scheme of work has been designed as a spiral curriculum: